Braden T. Warwick, PhD

 Braden graduated from Queen's University in 2015 with a B.A.Sc. in Engineering Physics.
 Upon graduation, Braden began an M.A.Sc. under Dr. Chris K. Mechefske in the Mechanical and Materials Engineering Department at Queen's University.
 In the fall of 2016, Braden was promoted to a Ph.D. student, and Dr. Il Yong Kim became a co-supervisor.
 Braden defended his Ph.D. dissertation in May 2019, and has been working as a Postdoctoral Fellow ever since.

 In August 2018 Braden completed an internship with the Acoustics and Vibrations Department at Bombardier Aerospace.
 Upon returning to Queen's University, Braden began a Teaching Fellowship with the Faculty of Engineering and Applied Science.
-Braden has held several teaching assistantships during his graduate studies at Queen's University.
+Braden has held several teaching assistantships during his graduate studies at Queen's University, and has been an Adjunct Profesor at Queen's University since January 2020.

 Prior to graduate studies, Braden completed an internship with Valcoustics, Ltd. investigating international off-shore wind turbine noise regulations as apart of a government-sponsored initiative.